Toshiba Pasopia 7

-Toshiba Pasopia 7 (also known as PA7007) is a computer from manufacturer Toshiba, released in 1983 and only available in Japan.
+Toshiba Pasopia 7 (also known as PA7007) is a computer from manufacturer Toshiba, released in 1983 and only available in Japan, with a price of $1350.

 It was intended as the successor of the Toshiba Pasopia, offering improved sound and graphics.
+The machine is partially compatible with the original Pasopia, and supports connecting cartridge-type peripherals.

 Graphic memory is increased to 48 KB and two SN76489 sound chips are available, producing six five-octave channels and two noise channels.

-The machine is partially compatible with the original Pasopia, and supports connecting cartridge-type peripherals.

 A new version of the operating system, T-BASIC7, is also available.
 This version is based on Microsoft BASIC and adds specific commands for this model, such as higher numerical precision or support for extra colors.

-Available peripherals for this model are a 5" disk drive, a Chinese characters ROM, a RS-232 interface and a printer.
-The keyboard is a full-stroke keyboard, JIS standard with a separated numeric keypad and some function keys.
+Available peripherals for the Pasopia 7 are a 5" disk drive, a Chinese characters ROM, a RS-232 interface and a printer.
+The keyboard is full-stroke JIS standard, with a separate numeric keypad and some function keys.

+After 1988, some Pasopia 7 computers were donated to other countries (ex: Poland) under the "International Development of Computer Education Program".

+Related models

 Released in 1985, the Pasopia 700 is based on the Pasopia 7, and was intended as a home learning system developed by Toshiba and Obunsha.
 Two disk-drives were added to the side of the main unit and the keyboard is separate.
 This machine has two cartridge slots (one at the front).

-After 1988, some Pasopia 7 computers were donated to developing countries under the "International Development of Computer Education Program".

 Color palette

-The Pasopia 7 uses hardware dithering to simulate intermediate color intensities, based on a mix of two of eight base colors.
+The Pasopia 7 uses hardware dithering to simulate intermediate color intensities, based on a mix of two of eight base RGB colors displayed using the 640 x 200 resolution.
 This allows the machine to display a maximum of 27 colors (3-level RGB).

 The 8 base colors are displayed in bold.

 Actual color limits depend on the graphic mode used: